 We are currently disposing of our recyclable glass, metal and cardboard waste by transporting it to a recycling centre which has been set up by a community member in the KwaMduku area.
 There the waste is sorted, cleaned and sent for recycling.

 This provides revenue for the community through payments to workers.

 Charitable giving – Investing in Youth

 We at Umkhumbi believe that charity begins at home.
-As part of our social responsibility plan we are currently helping to support two young men financially in their education.
-One Hluhluwe boy from a disadvantaged background is at a high school in Durban and we donate to help cover his uniforms, books etc. For another young man from Kosi Bay, who shows great potential in his chosen field, we pay university fees.
+As part of our social responsibility plan we are currently helping to financially support one young man from Kosi Bay to enable him to complete his university education.

 Our student programmes have a volunteering component where we enter the local schools to help renovate the school buildings and classrooms as well as donating school supplies to give the students an education to set them in good stead for the future.
 All building materials and educational resources for our student projects are sourced within Hluhluwe to enable the town and its facilities to grow and improve.
 This encourages both tourism and industry which creates jobs to lower the unemployment in the area and allow local people to stay within their home towns.

 As a small family run lodge we understand the importance of supporting other family-run businesses in the area.